 The electrification-of-everything trend is expanding electricity requirements.
 Climate change/ clean energy policy, security of supply initiatives, government support, and new technologies are launching a multi-decade growth period for nuclear power generation.
 The market is currently in a structural supply deficit and secondary market inventory is being depleted.
-The Russia invasion of Ukraine will likely end the multi-decade market distortions from state-owned enterprises, which have suppressed uranium prices below average global production costs Uranium prices have increased, but analysts are projecting higher incentive prices while a new term contracting cycle has begun.
+The Russia invasion of Ukraine will likely end the multi-decade market distortions from state-owned enterprises, which have suppressed uranium prices.
+Uranium prices have substantially increased, while a new term contracting cycle has begun, but over the mid-term supply < demand.
 Mid-term producers to be rewarded.